How Long Do Shrubs Live? What Impacts the Lifespan of Shrubs

 No matter what, you can count on us to be honest with you and tell you whether we think a plant can be saved or not.
 Most people value that open and honest communication and would rather have straightforward information on what they can expect than promises that could never be fulfilled.

-Once you’re on the program, you’ll gain peace of mind that your landscape is as protected as it can be with a proactive approach.
-That means spotting problems early and warding them off before they become serious.
 When it comes to protecting the investment in your landscape, and improving the lifespan of shrubs, it’s the best decision you can make for your property.
 It won’t mean your shrubs live forever, but it will mean you’ll truly get the most out of them that you can.

 Image Source: snow covered shrub